Letter-by-letter curriculum

 Pen Licence is built for parents, teachers, and therapists looking for a serious handwriting practice app for iPad, a learn to write app, or a kids writing app with Apple Pencil.
 It fits families practicing at home, classrooms using iPads as a station, and occupational-therapy work where pressure and stroke formation matter.

 Most handwriting apps ignore stylus pressure.
-Pen Licence treats it as first-class feedback — the difference between "light enough" and "dig-through-paper heavy" is visible stroke-by-stroke.
+Pen Licence treats it as first-class feedback — the difference between "light enough" and "dig-through-paper heavy" is visible stroke by stroke.

 No rewards for scribbles.
 The app checks stroke path against the letter's model and explains what to fix — shape, direction, or completeness.